ssemyan/AzureReferenceWebAppBicep/README.md

 Service | Access | Authorization
 --- | --- | ---
 Website | Restricted to only allow access via the public IP address of the App Gateway.
-Integrated with the VNET containing the Private Links for Storage and the Database | Each website (UI and Admin) has its own user-managed identity.
-This identity is then given access to the storage accounts and database as described below.
+Integrated with the VNET containing the Private Links for Storage and the Database | The app service user-managed identity is given access to the storage accounts and database as described below.
 Storage | Access via Private Link or (for dev environment) IP restrictions (devs need to whitelist their IP addresses for access).
-In production, access will be via Private Link ONLY. | For the app, blob creation access is provided via a custom role.
+In production, access should be via Private Link ONLY. | For the app, blob creation access is provided via a custom role.
 The managed identity is assigned to this role at the storage account level.
-The Admin sites do not have access to the storage account.
 Database | Access via Private Link or (for dev environment) IP restrictions (devs need to whitelist their IP addresses for access).
-In production, access will be via Private Link ONLY. | Access to the DB is done by running the script in the *Azure SQL Access* section above.
+In production, access should be via Private Link ONLY. | Access to the DB is done by running the script in the *Azure SQL Access* section above.

 # Deletion of deployment
 There is a Bash script *deleteDeploy.sh* which allows for programmatic deletion of resources.
 Use with care.